Sam Mckay

 The captain of the UPV needs to hold one of the following USCG licenses for the route they are working on:

-Note: The 12-month grace period only applies to renewing your license.
-You can’t operate a vessel with an expired license.
+Note: The 12-month grace period only applies to the amount of time you have to renew your license without starting over.
+You can’t operate a vessel with an expired license, so make sure to renew your license in plenty of time before it expires.

 What is a Coast Guard inspected vessel?